 - Soaking dried fruits is a simple process when making a fruit loaf.
 You can do this and leave the fruit to soak overnight, but in many cases and depending on how dry the fruit is, a minimum of 4 hours is fine.

 - Place the dried fruit in a large mixing bowl, make a fresh pot of strong tea or place the tea bags or loose leaf tea in a large mixing jug and pour over some boiling water to just over the required amount needed for this recipe.
 Some of the liquid will evaporate.
-Note: Leave the tea to brew for at least 4 mins.
+Note: Leave it to brew for at least 4 mins.

 - Preheat the oven to 160deg c (fan assisted oven)